 This post is part 5 of my 12 Days of Yule series, inspired by the seasonal framework at Pagan Grimoire.
-Today, we focus on the ancient and beautiful tradition of Gift-Giving.
+Today we focus on Gift-Giving Day, a Yule tradition rooted in generosity, belonging, and community.

-Historically, this day was about restoring balance and building community.
+Historically, this day was about restoring balance and strengthening community ties.

-During Saturnalia, people exchanged small candles (symbolizing the returning sun) and clay figurines.
-In the Norse tradition, it was about the reciprocity of the feast – nothing was given without the promise of connection in return.
+During Saturnalia, people exchanged small candles, symbolizing the returning sun, and clay figurines.
+In Norse tradition, giving reflected the reciprocity of the feast.
+Gifts were not only objects, they were a promise of connection.

 Across cultures and centuries, these traditions remind us that giving has always been about belonging.